zikocult/Cursus42/README.md

 # 42 Common Core

-I will explain all my path in the Common Core in 42 School Barcelona.
+I will show and explain all my path in the Common Core in [42 School Barcelona][1].

 *Be free to contact with me:*
 <div align="left">